graphcore/examples-utils/examples_utils/notebook_logging/README.md

 In the post-cell execution method, a local copy of the multiprocess managed payload is created which is a regular python dictionary.
 It is then modified and formatted into the final payload which is uploaded.
 The only methdos which modify the multiprocess managed payload are the background run methods specified in the [background processes section](https://github.com/graphcore/examples-utils/blob/7ddb96e4e6ddfc348077c6de3b7a696bc52a8709/examples_utils/notebook_logging/README.md#background-processes) above.

-### Loading/unloading
+### Loading and unloading

-The `%load_ext` line magic runs the register function that enables the actual pre/post-cell execution computation to happen.
-Upon loading, the GCLogger object is instantiated and the events are registered to the IPython events object.
+The `%load_ext` line magic runs the register function that enables the actual pre- and post-cell execution computation to happen.
+Upon loading, the `GCLogger` object is instantiated and the events are registered to the IPython events object.
 Upon unloading with the `%unload_ext` line magic, the object is then deleted so that attributes and methods can no longer be accessed by attempting to access the same instance, and the events are unregistered so that they are no longer run by the kernel when cells are executed.

 ### AWS firehose
 The payloads, once finalised, are uploaded to our database via AWS Firehose.
 The implementation and details behind this are not described here.
 The setup, however, currently relies on AWS keys that are salted and base64 encoded and available in the gcl dataset in paperspace environments.
-Once the class is instantiated, it looks for the keys in the dataset, decodes them and then provides them to the boto3 client.
-After that, payloads are constructed as described above and provided to the boto3 client, which also requires a firehose stream (provided as a class attribute) and performs the upload.
+Once the class is instantiated, it looks for the keys in the dataset, decodes them and then provides them to the `boto3` client.
+After that, payloads are constructed as described above and provided to the `boto3` client, which also requires a firehose stream (provided as a class attribute) and performs the upload.